Trauma Therapy

 • Natural disasters such as fires, earthquakes, tornados, and hurricanes

-• Interpersonal violence like rape, child abuse, or the suicide of a loved one or friend
+• Interpersonal violence like rape, child abuse, domestic violence, or the suicide of a loved one or friend

 • Involvement in a serious car accident or workplace accident